ArpitAllMight/SominxCustom/README.md

 # SominxCustom
-Create this https://gaviaspreview.com/wp/sominx/ WordPress website's homepage using HTML,CSS, JQUERY, AND JAVASCRIPT.
-Also It's responsive.
+Create this https://gaviaspreview.com/wp/sominx/ WordPress website's homepage using HTML, CSS, JQUERY, AND JAVASCRIPT.
+Also, it's responsive.